Contrast-Security-OSS/docs/content/admin/policy_mgmt/SecurityControls.md

 <a href="assets/images/Security-control-add.png" rel="lightbox" title="Add a security control"><img class="thumbnail" src="assets/images/Security-control-add.png"/></a>

 After choosing a Name, Type and Language, specify the API and choose the vulnerability rules to which you'd like to apply the control.
 You can choose **All**, or select one or more individual vulnerabilities.
+It is important to note that Security Controls are intended to target only java.lang.String parameters (not boolean, int, long, short double, float, etc).

 >**Note:** Servers may require restart.
 Contrast provides a list of servers affected by your selection.